pierre-rouleau/pel/README.rst

                                  setting this variable to ``t``.

-pel-use-bind-key               Activate and enable use of the `bind-key`_ package for some
+pel-use-bind-key               Activate and enable use of the `bind-key`_ package for some   No, it's comes
-                               PEL commands that use it.
+                               PEL commands that use it.                                     with use-package required by PEL.
                                - This package is not distributed with Emacs.
                                - It is, however installed when you install PEL because PEL depends on `use-package`_ which depends on `bind-key`_.